 1 extended cable to extend the lock

 Toolkit containing basic tools, puncture repair kits.

 Spare tubes for both bikes and trailer

-We have done the first 3 legs with Carryfreedom trailers
+We did the first 3 legs with Carryfreedom trailers

 with 2 wheels.
 We packed most of the kit into a large back that sits on David’s trailer (weighing about 40 pounds) and had a smaller one for Bernie.
-However we will probably revert to Carradice
+However we reverted to Carradice

 heavy duty panniers for the next trip.

 We have 2 old goose down sleeping backs with silk inner sleeping bags, packed in drybag containers.
 However we use lighter sleeping bags for the summer parts.